Bishwash-007/AI-Lab/Readme.md

 # AI Lab

 Welcome to the AI Lab project!
-This repository contains various React projects focused on artificial intelligence applications.
+This repository contains various projects focused on artificial intelligence applications.

 ## Table of Contents